-Senior Researcher at the University of Applied Sciences Potsdam (Germany) in the project PARTHENOS.
-Deputy Chief Editor of the Metablog OpenMethods (Digital Humanities Methods and Tolls), Deputy Convenor of the Working Group Data Centres of the Digital Humanities Association for the German-speaking area (DHd), member of the Advisory Board of Generation R (Open Science Platform of the Leibniz Association).
+Ulrike is senior researcher at the University of Applied Sciences Potsdam (Germany) for the DFG project Research Data Management Organiser (RDMO).
+She is board member of the Digital Humanities Association for the German-speaking area (DHd), Deputy Convenor of its Working Group Data Centres, Deputy Chief Editor of the Metablog OpenMethods (Digital Humanities Methods and Tools), and member of the Advisory Board of Generation R (Open Science Platform of the Leibniz Association).

 Ulrike studied Dutch and English (MA) at the Freie Universität Berlin and the University of Amsterdam and Editorial Science (M.A.) at the Freie Universität Berlin.
 Her first master thesis was about the medieval Dutch Arthurian novel Roman van den Riddere metter Mouwen metter Mouwen, her second Master thesis was about an edition of the German transmission of the Middle Dutch historiographical text Spiegel Historiael.
 In 2012, she received a Doctor of Literature from Ghent University with a study about medieval Dutch eschatology.
 The thesis has been awarded the Mgr.
-C. de Clercqprijs (2013) of the KVAB (Royal Flemish Academy of Belgium for Sciences and the Arts) and published in 2016 by the Universitätsverlag Göttingen (Im Diesseits das Jenseits bereiten: Eschatologie, Laienbildung und Zeitkritik bei den mittelniederländischen Autoren Jan von Boendale, Lodewijk van Velthem und Jan van Leeuwen, Print and Open Access Version: http://resolver.sub.uni-goettingen.de/purl?univerlag-isbn-978-3-86395-274-7).
-Recently she is pursuing a Master in Information and Library Science (MALIS) at TH Köln.
+C. de Clercqprijs (2013) in the field of religious history of the Royal Flemish Academy of Belgium for Sciences and the Arts (KVAB).
+It has been published 2016 in a slightly modified version by the Universitätsverlag Göttingen under the title “Im Diesseits das Jenseits bereiten: Eschatologie, Laienbildung und Zeitkritik bei den mittelniederländischen Autoren Jan von Boendale, Lodewijk van Velthem und Jan van Leeuwen”, Print and Open Access Version: http://resolver.sub.uni-goettingen.de/purl?univerlag-isbn-978-3-86395-274-7.
+Recently she is pursuing a degree in Master in Information and Library Science (MALIS) at TH Köln/University of Applied Sciences while working at FHP.

+In 2017 Ulrike joined the University of Applied Sciences Potsdam.
+There she has been task leader in the PARTHENOS project (H2020) Work Package 7 “Skills, Professional Development and Advancement” and Work Package 2 “User Requirements” and contributed to the H2020 project Humanities at Scale.
+She also contributes to teaching at the Department for Information Science of the University of Applied Sciences Potsdam.
 From 2014 -2016 she has been researcher at the Academy of Sciences Göttingen, Germany, for the project Humanities Data Centre (HDC) and at the Göttingen State and University Library (SUB) for the Göttingen eResearch Alliance.
 From 2016-2017 she has coordinated the BMBF-funded project “Elaboration of a concept for a European Academies Internet Gateway for the Social Sciences and Humanities (AGATE)” for the Union der deutschen Akademien der Wissenschaften (Union of the German Academies of Sciences and Humanities).
-Since 2017 she is a senior researcher in the PARTHENOS project for the University of Applied Sciences Potsdam and task leader in PARTHENOS Work Package 7 “Skills, Professional Development and Advancement” and Work Package 2 “User Requirements” and contributes to teaching at the Department for Information Science of the University of Applied Sciences Potsdam.

 Areas of Interest